 This is a brief guide to how you can get novelWriter running on macOS.
-There are currently no packaged version of novelWriter for macOS, so it is recommended that you just extract the source to a practical location on your system and run it.
+There are currently no install package of novelWriter for macOS, so it is recommended that you download either the full source or minimal package and extract it to a practical location on your system and run it.

 Running from Source¶

 Step 1: Installing Dependencies¶